joshstevens19/simple-uniswap-sdk/README.md

     // if this is true it will require swaps to direct
     // pairs
     disableMultihops: false,
-    // if not supplied it will be false by default
-    // when this is false it will class WETH as native eth
-    // and call methods like `swapETHForExactTokens` etc
-    // so if you swapped AAVE > WETH you would get native ETH and
-    // not the erc20 WETH
-    // when this is false it treat WETH as a erc20 token
-    // and call methods like `swapExactTokensForTokens`,
-    // so if you swapped AAVE > WETH you would get ERC20 WETH and
-    // not the native ETH
-    useWETHAsERC20Route: false,
     // for example if you only wanted to turn on quotes for v3 and not v3
     // you can only support the v3 enum same works if you only want v2 quotes
     // if you do not supply anything it query both v2 and v3